sraaphorst/Daily-Coding-Problem/README.md

 # Daily Coding Problem

-**NOTE**

-This is in the process of being reorganized and cleaned up.
+**NOTE:** This is in the process of being reorganized and cleaned up.
 Please be patient.

 These are some practice problems solved in a variety of different languages (depending on the question specification and on my whims) from the Daily Coding Problem challenge: